idos-network/idos-sdk-js/packages/issuer-sdk-js/README.md

 pnpm add @idos-network/idos-issuer-sdk-js
 ```

+## Before you start

+When using this package, you're going to need to be familiar with how a dApp works with the idOS.
+Make sure you read [idos-sdk-js's README](https://github.com/idos-network/idos-sdk-js/tree/main/packages/idos-sdk-js#readme) before you proceed.

 ## Setting up

 Create an issuer config with your secret key.
 This config will be used to interact with the idOS.